 The gains and losses on intercompany loans denominated in the functional currency of Company X create a difference between the book basis and tax basis of the intercompany payable on Subsidiary Y's books (i.e., inside basis difference).
 Deferred taxes should generally be provided on these types of temporary differences, and the tax benefit or expense should generally be recorded in CTA, subject to the intraperiod allocation rules of ASC 740-20.
 However, as the parent is asserting indefinite reversal of its outside basis difference in Subsidiary Y under ASC 740-30-25-17, it may be appropriate in limited circumstances not to record deferred taxes on the temporary differences related to the cumulative translation adjustments pursuant to ASC 830-30-45-21.
-This approach would be acceptable if the ultimate taxation of the foreign currency effects of the loan only occur upon repayment and if settlement is not planned or anticipated in the foreign currency effects of the loan to become taxable, Company X would need to consider whether the taxable event can, in fact, be deferred indefinitely.
+This approach would be acceptable if the ultimate taxation of the foreign currency effects of the loan only occur upon repayment and if settlement is not planned or anticipated in the foreseeable future.
+Importantly, if any actions other than a cash remittance or repatriation could cause the foreign currency effects of the loan to become taxable, Company X would need to consider whether the taxable event can, in fact, be deferred indefinitely.
 Such actions might include modifying the terms of the loan or recapitalizing a portion of it.